typegoose/typegoose/docs/guides/migration/migrate-10.md

 These are the changes made for 10.0.0 that are breaking or just important to know

-:::caution Important, Read this first
+:::warning Important, Read this first
 This Guide is written for migration from version `9.13.2` to `10.0.0`, for versions `>10.0.0 <11.0.0`, please consult the [CHANGELOG](https://github.com/typegoose/typegoose/blob/master/CHANGELOG.md)
 :::